joshuawilson/talamer-quickstarts/contacts-docker/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 You will need Docker installed and running as a service.
+Here is a tutorial to install [docker on Windows](https://github.com/burrsutter/docker_tutorial).

 An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.